If you are like most leaders, you've been here:

-The Intentional Leadership Model
+The Infinite Leadership Loop

 Think of this model as the infinity loop.
 The loop, with the 4 components of the Inner Guidance Cycle on the right, pause, ponder, pivot and proceed, and the 5th point, people on the left, demonstrate the ebb and flow between self-reflection and engagement with others.

 Putting the The Infinite Leadership Loop into action, we move consciously back and forth from our inner thoughts to our external connections.
 When we do this more consciously, intentionally and deliberately, we move individually from surviving to thriving and our organization from toxic to magnetic.